South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 Can I use DraftKings or FanDuel for sports betting in South Carolina?

 Not for sports betting.
 The DraftKings Sportsbook and FanDuel Sportsbook apps are both blocked in South Carolina because sports wagering is illegal in the state.
-However, both companies offer separate products (DK Predictions and FanDuel Predicts) that are available in SC and operate as CFTC-regulated event contracts rather than traditional sports bets.
-DraftKings and FanDuel also offer Daily Fantasy Sports (DFS) products that are accessible to SC residents.
+However, both companies offer separate products (DK Predictions and FanDuel Predicts) that are available in SC.

 Are sweepstakes casinos legal in South Carolina?

 Sweepstakes casinos operate in a legal gray area in South Carolina.
-They use a dual-currency promotional model (Gold Coins for entertainment and Sweeps Coins that can be redeemed for cash prizes) to argue they are not gambling platforms in the traditional legal sense.
+They use a dual-currency promotional model (Gold Coins for entertainment and Sweeps Coins redeemable for cash prizes) to argue that they are not gambling platforms in the traditional legal sense.

 When could sports betting become legal in South Carolina?

 The earliest realistic timeline for legalized sports betting in South Carolina is the 2027 legislative session.
 Governor Henry McMaster has consistently and publicly opposed gambling expansion, making legislative progress unlikely while he remains in office.
-The primary driver of future legalization pressure is the success of North Carolina's mobile betting market, which launched in March 2024 and has generated substantial tax revenue, while simultaneously attracting wagers from SC residents who cross the border to bet legally.
+His term is coming to an end, and he cannot run again.
+A more supportive Governor could change the outlook significantly.

 What responsible gambling protections are available to South Carolina residents?